 Organization of your Amazon tour in Ecuador

-There’s also the option to get a public bus to Nueva Loja, get to the drop-off point on your own and ask tour operators when they arrive if they would have some free spots in the lodge in order to join a tour spontaneously.
+There’s also the option to get a public bus to Nueva Loja, go to the drop-off point on your own and ask tour operators when they arrive if they would have some free spots in the lodge in order to join a tour spontaneously.
 I’ve seen two girls who succeeded, BUT it’s not very common.
-Therefore there’s a risk that tours might be not available last-minute.
+Therefore there’s a risk that tours might be not available.
 These two girls managed to pay around 40$ less than me, but in my opinion, this slight discount isn’t worth the risk and the hassle.